Dress Diary #3: The Frothy Delights of Ceil Chapman

 Matching taffeta bias tape binds the neckline, leaving the beaded lace layer free to rest over the shoulders.

-Most things vintage were sewn in a very different way to today's mass-produced industrious way of making garments.
+Many vintage dresses were sewn in a very different way than today's mass-produced industrious way of making garments.
 Raw seams were often exposed, as lining wasn't used to hide the interior construction of a dress.
 This Ceil Chapman does have a lining, but lining was sewn together with the other layers, leaving the raw edges exposed.
 Sometimes these edges were pinked (like in this dress), sometimes they were finished by hand, or they were just left as is.

 Despite its beauty, the dress has seen some wear, holes within the lace and frayed edges.
 Having been tucked away in a dusty box for years, it's been spared the worst of aging.
 However, a little bit of care is needed before she can be displayed in her full glory.
 Until then, here are brief snapshots of what's soon to come.

-#vintageweddingdress #beadedlace #beadedsilk #losttreasures #restoration #seamstress #macaroon #iwantcandy #candydress #costumedesign #costumedesigner #costube #costumecollection #costumerental #dressdiary #vintage #vintagesewing #repurpose #upcycle #costume #vintagedesigner #theatrecostume #vintagedress #thinkpink #retrostyles #vintagelifestyle #realvintage #vintagecloset #vintagefashions #vintageseller #vintagerentals #vintageeveryday #vintageeverything #vintageobsessed #vintage50s #vintage60s #vintage70s #vintagepink #hotpink #responsiblefashion #therackstar
+#vintageweddingdress #beadedlace #beadedsilk #losttreasures #restoration #seamstress #macaroon #iwantcandy #candydress #costumedesign #costumedesigner #costube #costumecollection #costumerental #dressdiary #vintage #vintagesewing #repurpose #upcycle #costume #vintagedesigner #theatrecostume #vintagedress #retrostyles #vintagelifestyle #realvintage #vintagecloset #vintagefashions #vintageseller #vintagerentals #vintageeveryday #vintageeverything #vintageobsessed #vintage50s #vintagepink #hotpink #therackstar